SFDigitalServices/sf-dahlia-lap/README.md

 - Install the CLI: `curl https://qlty.sh | sh`
 - [CLI Quickstart](https://docs.qlty.sh/cli/quickstart)

+### Dependency vulnerabilities

+- Run `pnpm audit` to scan the project's dependencies for known security vulnerabilities.
+- `pnpm audit --fix=override` will attempt to resolve security issues by automatically applying overrides in the workspace or updating packages in the lockfile.

 ### Writing unit tests with React Testing Library

 #### General best practices